Circassian paganism: Worship of iron (Tlepsh)

-Offerings and rituals
+Other

 It is quite probable that at one time the Circassians had a separate priestly caste that officiated religious services and rites.
 However, there are no indications that arcane sects nor a power wielding priestly class jealously guarding hidden mysteries inaccessible to the common folk, as was the case in various ancient societies, ever existed; the oldest partaker, who passed on the knowledge to his lay disciples, usually performs religious rites.

 It is believed that performance of special rites of worship, in which supplicants encircle a venerated object (like a holy tree, or a spot stricken by lightning) invoke the resident spirits and unlock their latent powers.
 Some accounts tell of solemn processions round a tree with the supplicants carrying torches; these rituals formed a significant part of a complex system of prayers.
-The most sacred class of dances was called wij (x’wrey), which is performed by dancers, forming a circle round a venerated object.
+The most sacred class of dances was called wij (x'wrey), which is performed by dancers, forming a circle round a venerated object.

 Religious rites are sometimes accompanied by chanting.
 Songs were intoned during feasts in honour of thunder, during sacrifices, and amongst other traditional festivals.
 When lightning struck a place or an object, a special kind of wij was performed round the stricken spot accompanied by the Song of Lightning (Schible Wered).

 Another class of rites of supplication is concerned with prevention of disease; a primitive form of inoculation existed amongst the ancient Circassians in prevention of smallpox, and such an inoculation would be followed by placement in a swing, rocked to the accompaniment of a special chant, Your Lordship (Ziywis-hen), which invoked the mercy of the deity of the disease.

 Alongside religious rites may be provided oaths and vows, wherein violation would lead to contempt and shame, and traditionally often retribution by the community.